CUNYTechPrep/project-starter/README.md

-# Project Starter
+# CTP Project Starter

-A starter repo for building CUNY Tech Prep projects with React, Express.js, and Sequelize.js
+A full stack web application starter template for building projects with React, Express.js, and Sequelize.js

+**Current version:** 2022.1 (Oct 2022)

 ## Stack

-_API_
+_Backend API_

-- express.js
+- express.js (v4.18.2)
-- sequelize.js
+- sequelize.js (v6.25.2)
+- Postgresql (v14 recommended)

-_React client_
+_Frontend React client_

+- Based on `create-react-app`
-- Built using `create-react-app` and configured to work with the api.
+  - pre-configured to work with the api
+- Bootstrap (v5)
-- Bootstrap 5.x added to `/client/public/index.html`
+  - added to `/client/public/index.html` (_optional_ can be removed)
-- React Router 6.x
+- React Router (v6)

 ## Development Setup

 Each team member will need to do this on their local machine.

+### Ensure you have Postgres installed

+- Check if you have Postgresql installed
+  - ✅ versions 10-14 should work
+  - 🚫 version 15 has not been tested
+- If you need to install Postgresql see the [installing postgres guides](https://github.com/CUNYTechPrep/guides#postgresql)

 ### Create a postgres db